Richard Weil (physician): Military service and death

 With the American entry into World War I, Weil joined the military.
 After training at Fort Benjamin Harrison, he was detailed as the chief of medical staff at Camp Wheeler.
-He held this position only a short time; he contracted pneumonia and died on November 17, 1917.
+He held this position only a short time, as he contracted pneumonia and died on November 17, 1917.

 Personal life

 Weil married Minnie Straus, daughter of Isidor and Ida Straus, on May 30, 1904, at the Straus villa.
-They had three children: Everlyn, Richard, and Frederick Peter.
-His son, Richard Jr., was president of Macy's.
+They had three children: Evelyn, Richard, and Frederick Peter.
+His son Richard Jr. was president of Macy's.